We want to get to know you better!

 Ephesians

-Cameron Ramsey, Jonathan Stone, and Nathanael Knott
+Cameron Ramsey, Jonathan Stone, & Nathanael Knott

 September 14 through October 26